nickjj/latest-releases/README.md

 manually going to a GitHub releases page for each repo is boring, especially if I want to track a bunch of libraries for a specific programming language.

-This tool allows you to define a list of repos that you want to check for new releases and after running the `latest-releases` command it will output something similar to what you see below:
+This tool allows you to define a list of projects and it will report back when the latest release was for each project.
+After running the `latest-releases` command it will output something similar to what you see below:

 ```sh
 nick@kitt:~ $ latest-releases